The Doctor is summoned back to the planet Tigella, where the population

 throughout the Seventies, Scene-Sync allowed greater camera mobility

 than had previously been the case.
-However, it was an untested process
+However, it was an unproven process

 at the BBC and so it was offered to Doctor Who for use on